ansible/ansible/docs/docsite/rst/community/development_process.rst

 The Ansible Core team provides a road map for each upcoming release.
 These road maps can be found `here <http://docs.ansible.com/ansible/latest/roadmap/>`_.

+..
+Roadmaps are User-oriented.
+We should also list the Roadmap Projects and the Blocker Bug Projects here

+..
+How the actual release schedule, slipping, etc relates to (release_and_maintenance.rst) probably also belongs here somewhere

 Pull Requests
 =============